-Conclusion.
-Hatcheries have potential to further conservation objectives.
-However, the literature contains numerous case studies and reports demonstrating a range of effects of hatcheries on wild spawning populations.
-Program design and ecological conditions, especially marine conditions, can strongly influence the success of hatchery supplementation programs for anadromous species like steelhead.
-This suggests that different populations may respond differently to hatchery intervention, and therefore different hatchery programs may have population-specific risks, costs and benefits.
+Additionally, our review highlighted that ecological conditions, especially marine conditions, can strongly influence the success of hatchery supplementation programs for anadromous species like steelhead.
+It is difficult to generalize efficacy of hatchery programs when comparing across regions and populations, and different populations may respond differently to the same hatchery intervention.
+Therefore, different hatchery programs may have population-specific risks, costs and benefits.
 This report explores several different hypothesized hatchery impacts (both positive and negative) and the literature supporting them, including population models to explore the conditions under which a hatchery program for Interior Fraser River steelhead populations might improve conservation outcomes.
 Any potential hatchery program needs to consider the costs, risks and potential benefits with respect to the mandated objectives of the management agency implementing the hatchery.